SmileyChris/bvatar/README.rst

 ``--saturation``
     color saturation (use 0 for greyscale image) [default: 0.75] ``--fill``
-    fill background with lightest saturation of the bvatar's color ``--px-size=<int>``
+    fill background with lightest tone of the bvatar's color ``--px-size=<int>``
     actual size for each pixel [default: 16]